 Yes they can be frozen if need be.
 Wait for them to cool fully, wrap in baking paper and then place in an air tight container and freeze for up to 1 month.
 To thaw, place in the refrigerator over night, then allow to come to room temperature prior to glazing and serving.
 I tested freezing them and found that the sponge does become a bit denser after it defrosts.
 A quick blast in the microwave for 10 to 20 seconds warms them up which makes a difference.
 To be honest Madeleines don’t last long enough to be frozen in my household.
 With three children they are gone overnight!

-- In a small saucepan set over medium heat, melt the butter, stirring occasionally.
+- In a small saucepan set over medium heat, melt the butter, and stir occasionally.
 Once fully melted, remove from the heat and pour into a small bowl set aside to cool to room temperature.

-- In the bowl of an electric standmixer fitted with the whisk attachement, place the eggs, sugar and lemon zest and beat on medium for 5 minutes until pale and thick.
+- In the bowl of an electric stand mixer fitted with the whisk attachment, place the eggs, sugar and lemon zest and beat on medium for 5 minutes until pale and thick.
 Decrease the speed to low and add the lemon juice and mix until combined.

 - Sift into the bowl the flour, baking powder and salt, add the poppy seeds and mix on low until a few flour streaks remain.

 - Remove the bowl from the stand mixer and slowly pour in the melted butter.
 Gently fold in the butter with the rubber spatula ensuring that you don't knock out all the air.

 - Cover the batter with cling film and refrigerate for 2-3 hours or overnight.